PooyehA/Deep-LASI/docs/source/documentation.rst

    *File*,   "Functions for loading, mapping, processing, saving, importing and exporting data" *Settings*,"Access to Camera Settings"
-   *View*,   "Appearance of the GUI, Graphs and Data representation" *Tools*,  "Programs for accessing/simulating Single-molecule data, and training Neural Networks" *Help*,   "Contact data for help in case of problems" *Reset*,  "Restart of Deep-LASI and clearance of all variable of the program"
+   *View*,   "Appearance of the GUI, Graphs and Data representation" *Tools*,  "Programs for accessing/simulating single-molecule data, and training Neural Networks" *Help*,   "Contact data for help in case of problems" *Reset*,  "Restart of Deep-LASI and clearance of all variable of the program"

-**Dropdown Menu File**
+**Dropdown Menu File.**
 The dropdown menu *File* (:numref:`file-menu`) controls all steps from loading the experimental data, over mapping, background correction, trace extraction and saving of traces.
 Moreover, it facilitates the import and export of different data formats as described in the :ref:`data-format` section.
 The dropdown menu hosts seven sub-routines:

 #.
 The sub-routines in **Mapping** are used to match the corresponding image pixels between up to four different cameras.
 They allow the user to generate, save and reload maps containing the transformation matrices between the channels.
 A description of how to map the detection channels is given below in the :ref:`data-format` section.